simde-utc/portail/documentation/frontend/react.md

 ## Redux

-Redux is used to hangle the data in a store.
+Redux is used to manage the data in a store.
 The Redux implementation is done in the folder `redux/`.
 For more information, [read the Redux documentation.](./redux.md)